TACS-UCSC/GenDA-Lagrangian/README.md

 ## **Data Preparation**

 Three different datasets used in this study are available [here on Zenodo](https://zenodo.org/records/15844262).
+More information about each system or dataset is explained in our paper, section 2, Methods. https://arxiv.org/abs/2507.06479

 ## **Training Steps**